dianapatrong/DE101_SQL/Lab1_DockerForDatabases/README.md

 `docker compose up`: This command does the work of the `docker-compose build` and `docker-compose run` commands.
 It builds the images if they are not located locally and starts the containers.

+* If the image clause within the service is provided, it will look for it locally, if it exists will use it, if not it will pull it from the remote repository (i.e. DockerHub)
+* If the build clause is provided instead, it will look locally to see if the image already exists, if not it will build it from the `Dockerfile` in the directory provided.

 `docker compose down`: This command is used to destroy all the containers/services run from the Docker Compose file.